Professor: Jeff

 Reading Quizzes

-they are discussed in class.
-The schedule is given below.
+before they are discussed in class.
+The schedule is given

-Occasionally - as I see it necessary - we will have short (five minute)
+below.
+Occasionally - as I see it necessary - we will have

-as follows: The first student who notifies me via email of an
+writing) as follows: The first student who notifies me via

-error in the section for the next class period will receive one lost
+email of an error in the section for the next class period will

 Exams

-before the exam begins.
-Exams require that you show ability
+begins.
+Exams require that you show ability to solve

 concepts clearly.
 The bulk of the exam questions will involve

-The first two exams will be an hour's worth of material that I will
+ideas.
+The first two exams will be an hour's worth of material

-allow two hours to complete.
-There will be multiple options of
+that I will allow two hours to complete.
+There will be

 focused on the final third of the course, and half a cumulative

-be precisely determined by the content of each individual exam) given
+(to be precisely determined by the content of each individual exam)

 100 – 80% A